0231csml104/codsoft-project/README.md

-# CODSOFT ARTIFICIAL INTELLIGENCE (INTERNSHIP PROGRAMMING)
+# CODSOFT ARTIFICIAL INTELLIGENCE (INTERNSHIP PROGRAM)
 i got an internship on artificial inteligencefrom codsoft there are few task to be completed for the internship completion certificate